Alexander Bain Biography – Fax Machine Inventor

 The speed improvement was vastly superior to the mechanical version, so much that the hand signaling could not keep up with it, and Bain then had to develop a way of signaling with punched paper tape.
 A speed of 282 words in 52 seconds between Paris and Lille as clocked, a big improvement over the Morse Telegraph of 40 words per minute.

-Although the concept was later used by Wheatsone in his automatic sender, the invention never reached the mainstream, partly from the hostility of Samual Morse, the inventor of the manual telegraph, because the paper tape and alphabet use (morose code) fell under his patent.
+Although the concept was later used by Wheatsone in his automatic sender, the invention never reached the mainstream, partly from the hostility of Samual Morse (Archived Link), the inventor of the manual telegraph, because the paper tape and alphabet use (morose code) fell under his patent.

-Giovanni Caselli Biography Summary – Translated from Italian by Yahoo Babel Fish (Mentions Alexander Bain)
+- Giovanni Caselli Biography Summary – Translated from Italian by Google Translate (Mentions Alexander Bain)

 - The History of Fax - From Alexander Bain's 1843 invention to today's internet based fax systems (and everything in between)